The DASH Diet for Type 2 Diabetes

 One of the goals of the diet is to limit the intake of foods with significant amounts of sugar, sodium and saturated fat.
 Ideally, less than 10 percent of your daily caloric intake should be allotted for each.
 The primary goal of the DASH diet is to help lower high blood pressure.

 Recommendations for the DASH Diet

 Here’s what a day following the DASH diet, based on a 2,000-calorie plan would look like:

-- 6 or fewer servings of lean meats, poultry or fish — 1 ounce per serving
+- Six or fewer servings of lean meats, poultry or fish—1 ounce per serving

-- 2 to 3 servings of fats and oils — healthy options for fats include avocados, low-fat cheese, and yogurt, dark chocolate, nuts, olive oil.
+- Two-to-three servings of fats and oils — healthy options for fats include avocados, low-fat cheese, and yogurt, dark chocolate, nuts, olive oil.

 The following amounts are suggested per week:

-- 4 to 5 servings of nuts, seeds, and legumes
+- Four-to-five servings of nuts, seeds, and legumes

 What about alcohol and caffeine you ask?
 The diet doesn’t mention caffeine due to the lack of evidence on the effect of caffeine on blood pressure.
 But, alcohol consumption should be done in moderation.